enning0814/fetch_da/README.md

-## First: Review Existing Unstructured Data and Diagram a New Structured Relational Data M
+## First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
 Three sample data files: users, receipts, and brands.
 After reviewing their structures, for users, I simply converted it to csv,